MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Compute/v1.3.4/Set-AzureRmVMDiskEncryptionExtension.md

 ```

 ### -AadClientID
-Specifies the client ID of the azure_2 AD application that has permissions to write secrets to **KeyVault**.
+Specifies the client ID of the Azure AD application that has permissions to write secrets to **KeyVault**.

 ```yaml
 Type: String